 Creating access to STEM for underrepresented youth

-The Lassonde School of Engineering’s Kindergarten to Industry (k2i) academy is creating equitable outcomes for underrepresented youth in STEM.
 K2i has received $5 million in funding to-date from diverse partners, which range from government to the private sector.
 Included is two years of funding from the provincial government to develop WIL programs.
+This has enabled k2i to employ more than 400 high school students and over 130 undergraduate STEM mentors through the Bringing STEM to Life: Work-Integrated Learning program.

 Academic integrity for AI (AI for AI)